whitphx/stlite/README.md

 - `st.spinner()` is no-op.
 - `st.progress()` does not show the progress bar during the script execution, but shows only the last state after the execution finishes.
 - `time.sleep()` is no-op.
 This is a problem at Pyodide runtime.
 See https://github.com/pyodide/pyodide/issues/2354
+- `st.experimental_data_editor` does not work as it relies on PyArrow, but it doesn't work on Pyodide.
+Track this issue on https://github.com/whitphx/stlite/issues/509.
 - The C extension packages that are not built for Pyodide cannot be installed.
 See https://pyodide.org/en/stable/usage/faq.html#micropip-can-t-find-a-pure-python-wheel for the details.

 Other problems are tracked at GitHub Issues: https://github.com/whitphx/stlite/issues